AhmetHasanAkkoca/esp-watch/readme.md

 # ESP-12 SmartWatch Project
 A smartwatch project using ESP-12 module.

-# THIS IS BETA AND NOT GUARATEED TO WORK, PLEASE USE MAIN INSTEAD
+# THIS IS BETA AND NOT GUARATEED TO WORK!!!
-### Tasks:
 - [x] Create github page
 - [ ] Complete the menu UI code
 - [ ] Take feature requests